Guide to buying and selling real estate in Mexico

 Negotiating / Bargaining

 Try to find out (from the realty agent if you are using one) what the history of the property is: who owns it, for how long and why are they selling?
 Are they in a hurry?
 Do they need cash fast?
 How far would they be willing to negotiate or bargain, especially if you can close quickly.

 How much discount you can negotiate will depend on each individual situation.
 However, you should not offer the asking price; be prepared to walk away (and show that you will even at the risk of losing the house) if you cannot get a deal that you think represents value.
 Even in Mexico, some people are sitting on property they paid too much for—make a cold, accurate, assessment and, if necessary politely say “no, gracias.”

-Ultimately, the value of real estate in Mexico, like the value of anything, is what someone is willing to pay for it.
+Ultimately, the value of real estate in Mexico, like the value of anything, is an equation between what the buyer is willing to pay and the seller is willing to accept.

 If you fall in love with a particular plot or house, you may be willing to pay extra for it.
 If you can, keep emotion out of the equation, and if you can’t, certainly make sure that you don’t show any emotion as it will be immediately sensed and will erode your negotiating position.